At a Glance

 Project context, objectives and description

-The project will support government counterparts in assessing technical feasibility of the RDF plant, and in designing a suitable procurement and contractual set-up for a PPP through an auction mechanism for a Build-Own-Operate-Transfer (BOOT) contract.
+The project will support government counterparts in assessing the technical feasibility of the plant, and in designing a suitable procurement and contractual set-up for a Public Private Partnership.

 Type of services provided, and results achieved

-Impact: Reduction in solid waste dumping and a consequential reduction in coal use for energy generation, resulting in environment, public health and economic benefits.
+Impact: Reduction in solid waste dumping and a consequential reduction in coal use for energy generation, resulting in environmental, public health, and economic benefits.

 Outcome: N/A